 - If foam forms on the surface, skim it off with a metal spoon or skimmer.
 Continue to boil, stirring, until the mixture reaches the gel point.
 If you use a candy thermometer, this is around 215 F.

-- Test your jam to see if it has gelled by taking a chilled plate, adding a spoonful of jam, placing it in the freezer for two minutes.
-When you take it out, it is properly gelled if it doesn't run down the chilled plate, and if you drag your finger through it the path remains intact.
+- Test your jam to see if it has gelled by taking the chilled plate, adding a spoonful of jam, and placing it in the freezer for 2 minutes.
+When you take it out, it is properly gelled if it doesn't run down the chilled plate, and when you drag your finger through it, the path remains intact.

-- Ladle the jam into sterilized jars leaving 1/2-inch headspace.
+- Ladle the jam into the sterilized jars leaving 1/4-inch headspace.
 Cover with canning lids and process in a boiling water bath for 5 minutes.

-If you don't want to go through the canning process, you can simply refrigerate the jam or freeze it for your use.
+Note: If you don't want to go through the canning process, you can simply refrigerate the jam for up to three weeks or freeze it for up to one year.

 |Nutritional Guidelines (per serving)|